Giannis vows to get better, no telling how good he can be | Times Leader

 “No matter how they felt — happy, sad, tired — they didn’t stop,” Antetokounmpo said.
 “That’s kind of the mindset I have and that I’m going to keep having.”

 It’s one that’s helped him climb from his shaky NBA start to three straight seasons averaging better than 25 points, 10 rebounds and 5.0 assists.
-He’s still below a 30% 3-point shooter for his career but looked quicker and more confident on .
+He’s still below a 30% 3-point shooter for his career but looked quicker and more confident on his release in the preseason.

 A reliable outside shot would make the 6-foot-11, 250-pound Antetokounmpo close to unguardable, given his unique combination of speed and strength that makes him too big for most forwards and too agile to be guarded by centers.